cfiorentini/intuitRIL/README.md

 You can also use the [TPTP syntax](http://tptp.cs.miami.edu/TPTP/QuickGuide/Problems.html).
 Examples of formulas are available in the directory `test` (files with suffix `.p`).

-To decide the validity of the formula in the file `form.p` in the logic with name `LogName`, run the command:
+To decide the validity of the formula written in the file `form.p` in the logic with name `LogName`, run the command:

 ```console
  intuitRIL -lLogName form.p